 The Device Manager in Windows allows you to update or get driver information about the hardware connected to your computer.
-Not only will we show you how to open the Device Manager in Windows, but also how to use it and gain more knowledge about drivers.
+We will show you how to open it, use it, and learn about drivers.

-If you want to know about drivers in a more in-depth manner, I suggest that you go and read further on Wikipedia.
+If you want to know more about drivers in-depth, I suggest you go and read further on Wikipedia.

-- Open the Start Menu (Press the ⊞ Windows Key on keyboard).
+- Open the Start Menu (Press the ⊞ Windows Key on the keyboard).

-If this shortcut isn’t there on your desktop, you can add it using your theme settings.
+If this shortcut isn’t on your desktop, you can add it using your theme settings.

-If you still aren’t able to get the shortcut on your desktop, press and hold the Windows key (⊞) and tap the ‘Pause’ key and release the Windows key.
+If you still can’t get the shortcut on your desktop, press and hold the Windows key (⊞) on your keyboard, tap the Pause key, and release the Windows key.

 You can open the category of the driver by clicking on the arrow on the left of the group name.

 It will open a list of all the drivers under that group.
-Each driver will be assigned to a specific piece of hardware connected to your computer.
+Each one will be assigned to a specific piece of hardware connected to your system.

-The file menu on the top, for most of us, is rarely used.
-The most likely thing to use would be the ‘View’ menu in order to view the driver list to your personal preference.
+For most of us, the file menu on the top is rarely used.
+The most likely thing to use is the View menu to view the driver list to your preference.

-I have never found this to be necessary and have always left it as is.
+I have never found this necessary and have always left it as is.

 What is a device driver?

-Every device that is connected to your computer needs a bit of software to tell Windows how to make use of it correctly.
+Every device connected to your computer needs a bit of software to tell Windows how to use it correctly.

 We call this piece of software a driver.
-It contains information about the hardware sort of like a datasheet for windows to understand the hardware component’s commands and how to send it data.
+It contains information about the hardware, like a datasheet for Windows to understand the component’s commands and how to send it data.

-This way, the operating system, or installed software can use the hardware in a specific manner.
+This way, the operating system or installed software can use the hardware specifically.

-To give you an example, when you plug your USB flash drive into a USB port on your computer, it gets detected and a relevant driver is loaded for the drive’s communication controller.
+For example, when you plug your USB flash drive into a USB port on your machine, it gets detected, and a relevant driver is loaded for the drive’s communication controller.

-This communication controller is simply a small IC that allows connection to the computer and it’s able to control all the functions of the drive.
-Now, the operating system can use generic commands from the user and translate it for the drive to understand.
+This communication controller is simply a small IC that allows connection to the computer and can control all the functions of the drive.
+Now, the operating system can use generic commands from the user and translate them for the drive to understand.

-Now the ability to see, write and read to the drive is known and these features become available to your using programs like Windows File Explorer for example.
-The operating system will also know what make it is and will know what it’s maximum capacity is to name some examples.
+Now the ability to see, write and read to the drive is known, and these features have become available to programs like Windows File Explorer.
+For example, the operating system will also know information like the manufacturer, model, and maximum capacity.

 How to see if a driver is missing

-You can spot a missing driver by looking to see if there are any yellow circled exclamation marks next to a driver.
+You can spot a missing driver by looking for any yellow circled exclamation marks next to them.

-In this case, you want to try and update it first, then if that doesn’t work, identify the hardware in order for new drivers to be downloaded and installed.
+In this case, you want to try and update it first, then if that doesn’t work, identify the hardware for new drivers to be downloaded and installed.

 How to update a driver

-If you wish to look for an update for a particular driver, simply right click on the driver in question and left-click on ‘Update driver’.
+If you wish to look for an update for a particular driver, right-click on the one in question and left-click on ‘Update driver’.

-Windows will do a search in order to try and match the most compatible drive it can find and install it automatically.
+Windows will search to try and match the most compatible drive it can find and install it automatically.

 You also have the choice to do a manual update, where you select a specific driver file for the hardware component.